 No doubt, the Roth IRA allows you access to more of your money sooner in life without paying taxes and penalties.
 In some cases, though, your withdrawals may trigger a tax or penalty.
 Below are a simple set of rules you can use to determine if your Roth IRA withdrawal will be tax-free or not.

 Are Roth IRA Withdrawals Tax-Free?

-- Yes, if you withdraw just the amount of your original contributions, regardless of your age.
+- If you withdraw just the amount of your original contributions, regardless of your age.

-- Yes, if you are age 59 ½ or older and have had your Roth for 5 years or longer (as measured from the first of the year for which you first established and contributed to your Roth).
+- If you are age 59 1/2 or older and have had your Roth for 5 years or longer (as measured from the first of the year for which you first established and contributed to your Roth).

 - You are under age 59 1/2 and have had your Roth IRA for 5 years or longer, but are taking the distribution because you are disabled, you are the beneficiary inheriting the Roth, or you meet an exception because the distribution is being used to buy or rebuild a first home as described in IRS Publication 590-B, Early Distributions, Exceptions section.